 to make an educated guess.
 A formula sheet will be provided for each exam.
 The

 formula sheet may be posted on the web for consultation.
-Bring a scientific calculator to each
+You can use a scientific calculator for

 While you are encouraged to form collaborative learning and study groups with fellow students in this class,

 you are always expected to hand in your own work in this course.
 Responses to online assignments and exam

 questions must be exclusively your own work.
 In addition, sharing private course material (such as lecture slides, videos, assignments, etc.) on social media websites and

 the use of websites such as

 , etc. are strictly forbidden and is considered a violation of academic integrity, as defined by the Rutgers Office of Student Conduct.
 Any violations of these rules will be personally dealt with by the Professor and may lead to

 severe University disciplinary action.
 It is in the

 best interest of the students and the morale of the class to follow these rules and not to tolerate any

 departure from them by others.
 Any instances of academic dishonesty that takes place in this course must